Nader Shah

 Nader Shah Afshar (Note: Or Nadir Shah.
-Also known as Nāder Qoli Beyg (نادرقلیبیگ) or Tahmāsb Qoli Khan (تهماسبقلی خان)) (born Nader Qoli; نادرشاه افشار; 6 August 1698 or 22 October 1688 – 20 June 1747) was the founder of the Afsharid dynasty of Iran and one of the most powerful rulers in Iranian history, ruling as the emperor of Iran (Persia) from 1736 to 1747, when he was assassinated during a rebellion.
-He fought numerous campaigns throughout the Middle East, the Caucasus, Central Asia, and South Asia, emerging victorious from the battles of Herat, Mihmandust, Murche-Khort, Kirkuk, Yeghevārd, Khyber Pass, Karnal, and Kars.
+Also known as Nāder Qoli Beyg (نادرقلیبیگ) or Tahmāsb Qoli Khan (تهماسبقلی خان)) (born Nadr Qoli; (Note: Nader's birth name was Nadr Qoli, meaning 'slave of the wonderful', "a way of piously dedicating the child to the service of God".
+It has also been suggested that his birth name was actually Nazr Qoli, possibly meaning 'slave of the votive promise', indicating that his father had prayed for a son and named him in thanks.
+He adopted the name Nader ('rarity, prodigy') when he became shah.) نادرشاه افشار; 6 August 1698 or 22 October 1688 – 20 June 1747) was the founder of the Afsharid dynasty of Iran and one of the most powerful rulers in Iranian history, ruling as the emperor of Iran (Persia) from 1736 to 1747, when he was assassinated during a rebellion.
+He fought numerous campaigns throughout West Asia, the Caucasus, Central Asia, and South Asia, emerging victorious from the battles of Herat, Mihmandust, Murche-Khort, Kirkuk, Yeghevārd, Khyber Pass, Karnal, and Kars.
 Nader belonged to the Turkoman Afshars, one of the seven Qizilbash tribes that helped the Safavid dynasty establish their power in Iran.

 Nader rose to power during a period of chaos in Iran after a rebellion by the Hotaki Afghans had overthrown the weak emperor Soltan Hoseyn, while the arch-enemy of the Safavids, the Ottoman Empire, as well as the Russian Empire, had seized Iranian territory for themselves.
 Nader reunited the Iranian realm and removed the invaders.
 He became so powerful that he decided to depose the last members of the Safavid dynasty, which had ruled Iran for over 200 years, and declared himself Shah in 1736.
 His numerous campaigns created a great empire that, at its maximum extent, briefly encompassed all or part of modern-day Afghanistan, Armenia, Azerbaijan, Bahrain, Georgia, India, Iran, Iraq, Turkey, Turkmenistan, Oman, Pakistan, Uzbekistan, the North Caucasus, and the Persian Gulf, but his military spending had a ruinous effect on the Iranian economy.

 Nader Shah has been described as "the last great Asiatic military conqueror".
 He idolized Genghis Khan and Timur, the previous conquerors from Central Asia.
-He imitated their military prowess and, especially later in his reign, their cruelty.
-His victories during his campaigns briefly made him West Asia's most powerful sovereign, ruling over what was arguably the most powerful empire in the world.
+He imitated their military prowess and, especially later in his reign, their reputation of ruthlessness.
+His victories during his campaigns briefly made him West Asia's most powerful sovereign, ruling over what was arguably one of the most powerful empires in the world.

 Following his assassination in 1747, his empire quickly disintegrated, and Iran fell into a civil war.
 His grandson Shahrokh Shah was the last of his dynasty to rule, ultimately being deposed in 1796 by Agha Mohammad Khan Qajar, who crowned himself ruler of Qajar Iran the same year.